cvlab-stonybrook/local_learning_wsi/README.md

-# local_learning_wsi
+# Gigapixel Whole-Slide Images Classification using Locally Supervised Learning
-Repository for "Gigapixel Whole-Slide Images Classification using Locally Supervised Learning"
+Code will be released soon.